GreenleafLab/HDMA/DATA.md

 For programmatic access, we provide the following helper script for getting links to the latest version of all files in a set of Zenodo records, from the latest version of each record.
-This is useful since many of our data types are split across several depositions, and one may want to download several files across several depositions.
+This is useful since many of our data types are split across several depositions, and one may want to download several files or types of files across several depositions.
 We also provide some examples of how to download specific files across many depositions.
-If downloading different file types

 (Another option is the [zenodo_get](https://github.com/dvolgyes/zenodo_get) python package, which allows for downloading all data in a record, or fetching direct links to all files within a record, from the command line.
 Important note: